thisrohangupta/changelog/cd-platform/nomad/google_functions.md

 #### Blue-Green Deployment

+Harness will deploy the staged function with 0% traffic.
+User's can incrementally or do a full cutover by routing the older revisions traffic to the newly deployed stage.

 Harness will provide a [Step Group](https://developer.harness.io/docs/continuous-delivery/cd-technical-reference/cd-gen-ref-category/step-groups/) that will perform the Blue Green Deployment.
 Below is a sample YAML snippet of the Blue-Green Deployment step group.

 ```YAML